almibe/ligature.dev/src/doc/wander.md

 * This document is in the process of being rewritten, so parts are incorrect. *

-This document assumes you are familiar with Ligature's data model.
+* This document assumes you are familiar with Ligature's data model. *

 Wander is a scripting language for working with Ligature's data model.
 It is a very simple programming language that is missing many features most languages possess.
 It takes inspiration from several programming paradigms including concatentive programming, functional programming, logic programming, and declarative programming.
-Its main features are allowing users to easily write out Ligature Networks and calls functions on them to query and transform.
+Its main features are allowing users to easily write out Ligature Networks and use Combinators on them to query and transform data.
-While Wander's focus is on working with Ligature it can be used as a general purpose scripting language as well.
+While Wander's focus is on working with Ligature it can be used as a general purpose scripting language as well (it really isn't ready for that yet though).

 ## Status